labex-labs/open-source-labs/css/30-seconds-of-css/lab-toggle-switch/step1.md

 # Toggle Switch

+`index.html` and `style.css` have already been provided in the VM.

+Here's a more concise and clearer version of the content:

 To create a toggle switch with CSS only, follow these steps:

 1. Associate the `<label>` with the checkbox `<input>` element using the `for` attribute.
 2. Use the `::after` pseudo-element of the `<label>` to create a circular knob for the switch.
-3. Change the position of the knob and the `background-color` of the switch using the `:checked` pseudo-class selector with `transform: translateX(20px)`.
+3. Use the `:checked` pseudo-class selector to change the position of the knob, using `transform: translateX(20px)` and the `background-color` of the switch.
-4. Visually hide the `<input>` element by using `position: absolute` and `left: -9999px`.
+4. Visually hide the `<input>` element using `position: absolute` and `left: -9999px`.

-Here is the code to create the toggle switch:
+Here's the HTML code:

 ```html
 <input type="checkbox" id="toggle" class="offscreen" />
 <label for="toggle" class="switch"></label>
 ```

+Here's the CSS code:

 ```css
 .switch {